The International Ice Bridges to Canada

 Once the ice freezes to a safe thickness, snowmobile enthusiasts

-from Drummond Island and the neighboring Canadian communities of
+from Drummond Island and the neighboring Canadian community of St.

 The tree lines "construction" dates are based on weather conditions,

 but commonly occur in the second or third week of January.